 There is nothing more frustrating than the constant battle to eliminate weeds from flowerbeds.

-Gardeners spend hours nurturing annuals and perennials to grow and bloom, only to watch unwanted weeds thrive without any care at all.
+Gardeners spend hours and hours nurturing annuals and perennials to grow and bloom.
+All while watching helplessly as weeds thrive without any care at all.

 Not only does it provide a barrier for weed seeds, it also helps regulate soil temperature and conserve moisture.
-And for many mulches, they add valuable nutrients to the soil as they break down.
+And many mulches add valuable nutrients to the soil as they break down.
+(See : Choosing The Best Mulch For Your Landscape)

 For many gardeners, heading out to stir up faded mulch in their flowerbeds is a great way to freshen up a bed’s appearance.

 Seeds are constantly blowing into flowerbeds from all over.
-They can also be dropped on the surface of the mulch from birds, other wildlife, and even via foot traffic.
+They can also be dropped on the surface of the mulch from birds, other wildlife, and from foot traffic.

-On top of the surface, weeds struggle to find the ability to sprout.
-But as soon as mulch is stirred, weed seeds can quickly find a home underneath below the surface.
+On top of the surface, seeds struggle to find the ability to sprout.
+But as soon as mulch is stirred, they quickly find a home underneath below the surface.

-In the blink of an eye. they are sprouting in full force in the garden.
+In the blink of an eye after stirring up the surface, they are sprouting full force.

 Thick plantings of annuals and perennials are the best defense against crowding out and preventing weeds.

 And the benefits don’t stop there.
 Dense plantings help to conserve moisture in the soil, meaning less watering time for you.
-Maybe best of all, the less you need to mulch, the less mulch you have to purchase!
+Maybe best of all, the less you need to mulch, the less mulch you have to have to spend on it!

 As late summer and fall approach. divide and split overgrown perennials to fill in open spaces.
-It not only adds to the beauty of your beds, it will cut your weeding chores to a minimum.
-See : Dividing Perennials
+It not only adds to the beauty of your beds, it cuts future weeding chores greatly.
+(See : How To Divide Perennials)